rsiemens/ouster-python/README.md

 # Python client for the Ouster Lidar OS-1

-> Compatable with Firmware Version 1.5.2 and python 3.x
+Compatible with Firmware Version 1.6.0 and python 3

-This package is currently under development.
+> Your milage may vary with other versions, it was tested against on a device running 1.6.0

 ## Quick start
 ```python